Bodhin Philip Woodward

 In 1991 spent 8 months living in Guhyaloka, a Triratna Buddhist Order retreat centre in the mountains near Alicante.
 Later went to live in Valencia helping set up the Buddhist Centre there, living in communities, studying Buddhism and meditating intensely.
 In 1995 helped set up and run Evolution, a Buddhist business trying to take their altruistic ideals into the work situation.

-During the 1990's he embarked upon a pathway to become an Ordained Buddhist which included substantial study and a series of six preparation retreats culmination in his Ordination into the Triratna Buddhist Order in India in January 2000.
+During the 1990's he embarked upon a pathway to becoming an Ordained Buddhist which included substantial study and a series of six preparation retreats culmination in his Ordination into the Triratna Buddhist Order in India in January 2000.
 He then spent a few years working in and around the Valencian Buddhist Centre, taking an active part in the council, and as treasurer, Dharma study leader, and teaching meditation classes.
 He helped set up the annual retreats during Easter and in the summer at Tusita in northern Spain.

 In 2003 he founded Solterreno Retreat Centre.
 "I purchased the terraced orchards in 2003 and then started planning and building the retreat centre.
 We started living here full time in 2007.
-I have built most of the buildings myself and am very interested in organic low impact buildings including energy saving designs."
+I have built most of the buildings myself and am very interested in organic low impact buildings including energy-saving designs."

 He now lives with his wife Adelina and son David close to Solterreno Retreat Centre.